selectel/terraform-examples/modules/mks/nodegroup/README.md

   * `volume_type` - An OpenStack blockstorage volume type for each node.

+  * `labels` - List of user-defined Kubernetes labels, that will be applied for each node in the group.

+  * `taints` - List of user-defined Kubernetes taints, that will be applied for each node in the group.

 ## Outputs

   * `nodegroup_id` - ID of the created MKS nodegroup.